nvidia-holoscan/holoscan-sdk/docs/gpu_resident.md

 };
 ```

 Use `device_input()` and `device_output()` with a `size_t` or integer literal to declare ports with executor-allocated device memory.
 The executor will allocate a shared device buffer for each connection.
 Connected ports map to the same device memory address.
+Operators may declare multiple input and/or output ports; each port is connected independently via the port map in `add_flow()`.

 **Device pointer (operator-managed)**